 Overview and Definitions

-Cached files are temporary data, including files, images, and scripts retained on your device after accessing an app or website.
-While caching speeds up access, too many cached files can consume storage, hinder loading of updated content, and disrupt performance.
+Cached files are temporary data stored on your device after using an app or website.
+While they enhance access speed, excessive cached files can consume storage, impede loading of updated content, and disrupt performance.

-Cookies, on the other hand, store information for a limited time, typically around 30 days, acting like bookmarks for recent actions.
-For instance, in Cloud 9, security features allow only one login per user per browser.
-If a previous session's cookie remains and you try to access a different patient's treatment card or chart, errors may arise from conflicting stored actions.
-Having too many cookies or cached files can lead to confusion and glitches, just like excessive bookmarks can make it hard to track your place in a book.
+Cookies, in contrast, store information for about 30 days and function like bookmarks for recent activities.
+For example, in Cloud 9, security measures restrict users to one login per browser.
+If a previous session's cookie is active, it may cause errors when trying to access a different patient's treatment card.
+An overload of cookies or cached files can cause confusion and glitches, similar to how too many bookmarks can obscure your place in a book.

 How to Clear Cache and Cookies In Google Chrome